-Man 'lucky' not to have been killed as landslide crashed into Howden Hut on Routeburn Track in Fiordland
+Hikers' lucky escape as landslide crashes through hut on Routeburn Track, Fiordland

 One man would have been right in the impact zone, but had moved just a minute before Houpapa said.

+"I think he'd heard something, and luckily he'd jumped out of his bunk, he was lucky he was not crushed."

-But a woman on the bunk below was crushed as it collapsed under the weight of tree.
+But his wife on the bunk below was crushed as it collapsed under the weight of tree.

-Several people worked to free her from the bunk.
+Several people worked frantically to free her from the debris, Houpapa said.

-"She had minor injuries, but was in a lot of shock," Houpapa told the Herald.
+"She had minor injuries, but was in a lot of shock.

-"We were quite lucky.
-The DoC ranger was awesome, and made best of the situation.

 "The hut was completely shattered, toilets smashed, wall smashed in, timber frames bent and windows smashed.
-No one was really hurt, but we were all a bit scared."
+No one was hurt too badly, but we were all a bit scared."

-At 5.30am they received word the search and rescue team would be flying in via helicopter to evacuate them.
+There was little sleep from then on, and at 5.30am they received word the search and rescue team would be flying in via helicopter to evacuate them, depending on the weather.

+By about 8.30am the helicopter arrived, making several trips to Te Anau, evacuating the injured first.

 Houpapa was safely evacuated to Te Anau and said the group were all pretty shaken from the experience.